ramirezmike/Tlayuda/README.md

     assert_eq!(100, some_2.some_unsupported_type[0]); // value is cloned across builds
 ```

+## Running outside of Tests
+By default, Tlayuda only does anything if you're executing tests.
+Otherwise, the macro will output an empty TokenStream.
+While the construction of objects should remain consistent with additions to Tlayuda, it is intended for testing purposes.
+If you have a use-case for using Tlayuda outside of tests, you can do so by enabling the "allow_outside_tests" feature.

 ## Current TODO list:
 - [X] Add vec as a supported type
 - [ ] Add an "order" parameter to the tlayuda_ignore attribute to customize `tlayuda()` parameter order
 - [ ] Add more type supports for arrays (including nested arrays)
 - [ ] Add support for HashMaps
 - [ ] Add support for tuples consisting of current supported types
+- [ ] Fix failing Doc tests